ULHPC/tutorials/advanced/EasyBuild/README.md

 `README.md`

-Copyright (c) 2014 Xavier Besseron <xavier.besseron@uni.lu>
+Copyright (c) 2014-2017 Xavier Besseron <xavier.besseron@uni.lu> and Sarah Peter <sarah.peter@uni.lu>

 -------------------

 # UL HPC Tutorial: Build software with EasyBuild on UL HPC platform

 The objective of this tutorial is to show how EasyBuild can be used to ease, automate and script the build of software on the UL HPC platforms.

 Two use-cases are considered.
 First, we are going to build software that are supported by EasyBuild.
 In a second time, we will see through a simple example how to add support for a new software in EasyBuild.

 The benefit of using EasyBuild for your builds is that it allows automated and reproducable build of software.
 Once a build has been made, the build script (via the *EasyConfig file*) or the installed software (via the *module file*) can be shared with other users.

 Before starting this tutorial, ensure you are able to [connect to the chaos and gaia cluster](https://hpc.uni.lu/users/docs/access.html).
 **For all your compilation with Easybuild, you must work on a computing node:**

+* Gaia

-	(access)$> 	oarsub -I -l core=1,walltime=4
+		(access-gaia)$> oarsub -I -l core=1,walltime=4

+* Iris

+		(access-iris)$> srun -p interactive --qos qos-interactive -t 0-4:0:0 --pty bash

 The latest version of this tutorial is available on [Github](https://github.com/ULHPC/tutorials/tree/devel/advanced/EasyBuild).